First time here?

 4. We believe in home-spun birthday parties — Secret Agent, Summer-in-the-Winter, Japanese-themed — unless it’s been a brutal month, at which point we have absolutely no problem outsourcing everything to the nice ladies at the dance studio.

 6. We feel parenting is a series of euphoric, exhausting, life-affirming moments — interrupted by packing school lunches.
-This is why we once drew up a Lunch-Packing Contract for each other, outlining exact conditions for who is on lunch duty and how it needs to be executed.
-(Apparently there are a lot of parents out there who dread this task as much as we do, because several years after that post went live, it continues to be one of our most popular.)
+This is why, when the kids were little, we drew up a Lunch-Packing Contract for each other, outlining exact conditions for who is on lunch duty and how it needs to be executed.
+(Apparently there are a lot of parents out there who dread this task as much as we do, because several years after that post was published, it continues to be one of our most popular.)

 8. My favorite posts by Andy are: Sense Memories (his recollections of the birth of our first child and chicken salad, not necessarily in that order), Let There Be Rock (includes his genre-coining moment “Music Couples Cook To”), and Anything Plus Broccoli (wherein he justifies the hot dog as a healthy dinner).
 Andy’s favorite posts by me are: Now Accepting Applications (about new dishes on the holiday table) Absolute Value (about my dad), The Napkin Note (about my mom) and One Meal Fits All (about how I attempt to convince myself the family is all eating the same exact meal, even though we are decidedly doing nothing of the sort).

 9. Our most popular Bon Appetit columns have been: Braised Short Ribs, Yogurt-marinated Grilled Chicken, and Convincing the Kids to Eat Brussels Sprouts.
 But you can visit the Providers Archive and decide for yourself.